Welcome to Bauer! You are embarking on one of the most important and exciting journeys of your life!

 I am an Associate Professor in Finance at the School of Business and Economics, Wilfrid Laurier University (WLU), and an affiliated member of the Waterloo Research institute in Insurance, Securities and Quantitative finance (WatRISQ), University of Waterloo, and MS2Discovery Institute at Laurier.
 I was in the Bauer College of Business Ph.D.
 Finance program during 1995-99.
 I immensely benfitted from the rigour and depth of its PhD course work and training.
 I cherish my rich four years spent at Bauer, as the Melcher Hall - where I first languished and later thrived - quickly became a home and its fellow inhabitants my family.
 Finance professors at Bauer School sowed in me strong seeds of both learning and thinking that were essential for later growth, academic and otherwise.
 The close research guidance and caring support I received from Arthur Warga and Raul Susmel, and numerous fruitful interactions with Praveen Kumar, Ed Kao, Latha Ramchand, Bong Soo Lee and others significantly contributed to my progress and hence are truly invaluable.

-Learn more about Madhu Kalimipalli at Wilfrid Laurier University's web site.
+Learn more about Madhu Kalimipalli at his web site.

 Wilfrid Laurier University